-According to NBC Washington 4 the officer on duty wrote in his report that there was a “robbery in the immediate vicinity the previous night.”
+According to NBC Washington 4, the officer on duty wrote in his report that there was a “robbery in the immediate vicinity the previous night.”
 The officer claimed Sneed accelerated when the officer tried to pull him over for the broken taillight and feared Sneed might’ve had a gun on him because black man + attempted robbery the night before = this black man must be the robber from last night, armed, and dangerous.
 Of course, Sneed was simply Driving While Black.

-Sneed said, “They told me no bond and they told me what I was actually charged with,” Sneed told NBC.
-“I said, ‘Just let me go to my cell.’”
+Sneed said, “They told me no bond and they told me what I was actually charged with.
+I said, ‘Just let me go to my cell.’”

 Understandably, the two-year battle that ensued took an emotional and psychological toll on Sneed, who maintained his innocence throughout the matter.

 “He felt like he didn’t even want to live,” said his mother, Kema Harris.

 According to Prince George’s County State’s Attorney Aisha Braveboy, who said she inherited the case, her office “determined the case had merit,” and decided to prosecute, but with the reduced charges of second-degree assault and disorderly conduct rather than attempted murder.
 Sneed was offered a tempting deal: He’d get no jail time if he pleaded guilty to these lesser charges.

 “At the end of the day,” Sneed said, “I would be a fool to take it and then they play with my life.”
 Sneed apparently knew the history of corrupt justice systems that loom over both the innocent and the guilty.
 Many times people who can’t afford to mount a proper legal defense end up taking plea deals for crimes they’re innocent of, then face repercussions that follow them for a lifetime.